 How to Get to Cannes

 Flying is a great option because the closest international airport, Nice Airport, is only a 30 minute drive away from Cannes.
 If you’re already in France or Italy nearby, then you could take a train, drive, or even carpool.

 Note: I flew with a budget airline that had a one carry-on limit.
 If you’re flying with a budget airline like EasyJet, Vueling, or Ryanair, make sure to check out the carry-on restrictions to avoid fees at the airport.
-Having a is handy for those budget airlines who even weigh your carry-on to make sure it falls under their guidelines.
+Having a travel scale is handy for those budget airlines who even weigh your carry-on to make sure it falls under their guidelines.

 How to Get to Your Hotel From the Nice Airport

 I highly recommend renting a car to go to your hotel because there’s so much to do in the area.
 With our car, we were able to have a night out in Nice and drive up to the Verdon Regional Nature Park, which has a gorgeous river canyon that’ll seriously make you yell wow out loud.

 If driving isn’t your thing, and you definitely don’t want to drive 2.5 hours to the Verdon Gorge, then there’s absolutely no need to rent a car!
 Here are three ways to get to Nice without a car:

 The 210 Express bus from the Nice Airport is a popular option.
 It takes about 50 minutes and costs €33 round-trip (as of 4/16/17).